Autism Assessments

 At Everlief, we take a neuro-affirming approach to autism.
 We don’t view autism as something “wrong” or a deficit.
 It’s simply a different and valuable way of thinking and being.
 While autistic people may sometimes find social situations, sensory experiences, or communication challenging, many of these difficulties happen because the world isn’t always set up with neurodivergent people in mind.

-At Everlief our autism diagnostic and planning assessments are done by a multi-disciplinary team.
 We base our approach on that used by the Lorna Wing centre for Autism in Bromley (National Autistic Society).
-There are five parts to the assessment, the largest of which is the DISCO parent interview (Diagnostic Interview for Social and Communication Disorders).

 It is important to note that the assessments can never guarantee a diagnosis.
-If your child is on the autism spectrum then this will come out through the assessments.
 Whether or not a diagnosis is given, the detailed set of reports you will receive at the end will focus on helping your child with their difficulties.

 • DISCO (Diagnostic Interview for Social and Communication Disorders) which is completed with the parents